The mountains have a voice

 Aminul: “Yeah, great idea!
 We got a small shack all to ourselves for rent.
 It is at the outskirts of this city.
 You can stay with us, anyway we will be going out to look around the city tomorrow.
 It is not too far, just about half an hour from here.”

 I thought for a while and replied: “Sure, I am in.”

 Hence, I tagged along with them and went to the shack they were talking about.
 It was exactly what they had said.
 A small shack at the side of a hill near the outskirts of the city.
 But, the greatest USP of the place was the view of the city that it offered, especially in the evening.
 I could see the lights glowing near the Kodaikanal Lake as well as the entire city.
 It was great!

 At night we cooked our dinner, Aminul and Tanmoy had bought chicken from the market.

 Tanmoy: “Dude, this place is cheap and beautiful.”

 Aminul: “If it weren't for my job in Bangalore.
 I would have loved to stay here.
 What do you think Tanay?”

 I looked around the place and replied: “I agree with you both.”

 We had dinner that night then decided to sit outside and continue our adda (conversation/ discussion).
 Since we all were from Assam, we had a lot to discuss.
-While gazing upon the city from that shack we had one idea in common.
+While gazing upon the city from the hills we had one idea in common.
 Kodaikanal reminded us how much we missed Assam.